TBD54566975/tbdex/rest-api/README.md

     - [Response](#response-6)
     - [Query Params](#query-params-3)
 - [References](#references)

-# Introduction
-This specification defines a REST API that can be hosted by an individual PFI that wants to provide liquidity via tbDEX

-# Status
-Version: Draft

-> [!NOTE]
-> The status of this specification will continue to be **Draft** until there are two separate PFIs deployed to production

 # Discoverability
 PFIs can become publicly discoverable by advertising their API endpoint as a [Service](https://www.w3.org/TR/did-core/#services) within their DID Document.
 In order to increase the likelihood of being discovered The `service` entry **SHOULD** include the following properties: